mergado/docs/_posts/2017-05-25-vocabulary.md

-frontend                          | frontend                             | A part of a program or an application closer to the user, that is the user interface and various server-side code like PHP and JavaScript. backend                           | backend                              | A part of a program or an application farther away from the user, that is the database and various server-side code like Python. process                           | proces                               | An instance of a computer program that is being executed. task                              | úkol běžící na pozadí                | A task running in Mergado's background (backend).
+frontend                          | frontend                             | A part of a program or an application closer to the user, that is the user interface and various server-side code like PHP and JavaScript. backend                           | backend                              | A part of a program or an application farther away from the user, that is the database and various server-side code like Python. process                           | proces                               | An instance of a computer program that is being executed. task                              | úkol, který běží v pozadí            | A task running in Mergado's background (backend).
 For example, import or application of rules are tasks which run in the background (so that users can still intearact with the frontend). worker                            | worker                               | A process which executes tasks.

 ## Technologies